maximushugus/dvblast-for-OpenWrt/README.md

 In the foler "binaries" there are the precompiled and ready to execute binaries for le MIPS architecture.

+To use this program you first need to install "libev" on your router : "opkg update && opkg install libev"

 To cross compile this program for you architecture for OpenWrt :